carpnick/cf_extension_core/example_projects/read_only_resource/README.md

       sh _build/local_build.sh

       #Deploy/Archive artifact plan
+        # Modify template_deploy_regional_extension.yaml with new S3 Key planned based on branch name and build job

         # For each active region in Dotmatics (hard coded in jenkins lib)
-          # Upload to S3 regional builds bucket in the aws master account
+          # Upload the artifact(zip) and template_deploy_regional_extension.yaml(modified) to the S3 regional builds bucket in the aws master account
-          # Modify template_deploy_regional_extension.yaml with new S3 Key ("Default Value") and upload to same folder as build artifact.
-          # Upload for the branch, to the latest folder the modified template_deploy_regional_extension.yaml file
+          # Upload to the 'latest' folder, for the branch,  the template_deploy_regional_extension.yaml(modified) file
           (We are explicitly making a decision here that this one file creates everything needed to register the custom extension, even if that means duplicating IAM roles in a single account in multi-region scenario)

         # BELOW NOT PART OF BUILD